alexgutscher26/WaitListNow/prompt-for-widget-integration.md

 ### 5. Preview & Testing
 - Update the preview functionality in the dashboard to accurately show how embedded widgets will appear
-- Implement a test mode that allows users to see exactly how their embedded widget will function
+- Implement a test mode that allows users to see exactly how their embedded widget will function on the users dashboard as a preview
-- Provide clear documentation on how to implement both embedding options
+- Provide clear documentation on how to implement both embedding options on the users dashboard

 ## Technical Considerations
 - Ensure all code is secure and prevents XSS attacks